AnicetusCer/roto/README.md

 - **Offline JSON import** – Load any rota via **Load rota (JSON)** or by placing `RotoRota.json` in the app’s scoped Downloads directory.
 - **Shared link rotas** – Paste a GitHub Gist (or other HTTPS) link; the app converts standard gist URLs to their raw JSON endpoints, downloads once, caches locally, and keeps serving the cached copy offline.
 - **Recent rotas list** – The setup screen remembers your last 5/10 rotas (local or shared links) so you can reopen them with one tap; clear or change the limit in Settings.
+- **Special events anywhere** – Add a `special_event` to a day/override or use top-level `special_events` with a string _or_ an array of strings to show multiple banners on the same date.
+Shown in the app and widget.
 - **AI helper prompt** – The setup screen’s **Copy AI Instructions** button gives anyone a ready-made prompt to turn a PDF/photo into valid JSON with their favourite assistant.
 - **Privacy by default** – No analytics, tracking, or proprietary dependencies; the app runs happily offline and is F-Droid friendly.
 Build is pinned and reproducible-friendly (Gradle SHA pinned; dependency metadata signing block disabled for F-Droid).
 - **Custom themes (app + widget)** – Pick from Light/Dark/System plus Forest, Sunset, Ocean, Blossom, Midnight, and Sand.
 The widget automatically follows your selected theme.